ysmood/nokit/readme.md

         	list: Array

         	# The opts you passed to "kit.warp", it will be extended.
+        	# Extra properties: { driveList, taskList }
         	opts: Object
         }
         ```
-        The handler can have a `onEnd` function, which will be called after the
-        whole warp ended.

         The handler can have a `isReader` property, which will make the handler
         override the default file reader.

         The handler can have a `isWriter` property, which will make the handler
         override the default file writer.
+        The writer can have a `onEnd` function, which will be called after the
+        whole warp ended.

+        If a drive overrides another, it can call `fileInfo.super()` to use it again.

     - **<u>example</u>**: